 Question

 Below are a series of hypotheses to be tested.
-I have done one sample to show you the format in
+I have done one sample to show you the format in which I want you to do all problems.
+Follow the example in doing each problem.

-Steps to follow in doing problems
+**Steps to follow in doing problems:**

 Please give the following steps for each problem:

-b) indicate whether you have a one- or a two-tailed test situation
+b) Indicate whether you have a one- or a two-tailed test situation

-c) give the formula for the test statistic you will use
+c) Give the formula for the test statistic you will use

-d) diagram the null sampling distribution
+d) State the null sampling distribution

-g) briefly state in words what the outcome of the test is
+g) Briefly state in words what the outcome of the test is

 e) Decision rule: